Batsy's Heroic Adventures

 The Game's Basic Challenge

-We settled on a game idea where the objective would be to capture as many mosquitoes as one can while embodying a bat.
+The team settled on a game idea where the objective would be to capture as many mosquitoes as one can while embodying a bat.
 The bat would capture mosquitoes placed around its path and help the humans in this way.

-#Deciding on the Equipment
+Deciding on the Equipment

-We decided to use the Meta Quest 2 because it is user-friendly, affordable and widely available.
+I decided to use the Meta Quest 2 because it is user-friendly, affordable and widely available.

 ⬤ Female/19/Younger siblings